 People react in different ways, and it is hard to predict how each person will react.
 Because epilepsy is not a visible illness, people sometimes don’t realise the impact it can have on your life, no matter how much you explain.

 Your decision on telling others about your epilepsy is a personal one and needs to be what is best for you.
 If you are considering a long-term relationship, it is best to tell the other person about it.
 This does not mean that you should confide in someone on the first date, but discuss it when the time feels right.

 It is important for both partners to understand epilepsy, talk to each other about their feelings and concerns and, if relevant, seek outside help or advice.

-Havign epilepsy does not mean you cant have a normal intimate relationship.
+Having epilepsy does not mean you can’t have a normal intimate relationship.
 Many people with epilepsy have a happy, satisfying sex life.

 Problems with intimacy and sexual difficulties happen to everyone.
 With people with epilepsy, these problems may arise due to the physical or psychological impact of epilepsy itself, medications, or to reactions of partners and others to the condition.

-It may be difficult to discuss this subject, especially with the doctor.
+Many people are hesitant to discuss sex, especially with the doctor.
 But talking or taking action about fears and problems related to sex can help overcome these issues and improve your quality of life.
 We have provided some links to other services (below) that may be useful.